 One of the pastors I know told me that he began a study on Jesus’ Parable of the Sower” by declaring to his congregation that they were all dirt.
 He got their attention immediately.
 He was referring to the “soil conditions” of the heart described in Jesus’ story.
 All human beings have different personalities, but in this parable, Jesus as the Divine Farmer, shows us that there are specific categories of soil or heart/character types that are common to all humanity in relation to the reception of the Gospel message, as we shall see.

-The Gospel of Mark was the first Gospel to be recorded on paper.
 The “Parable of the Sower” is the first major parable in Mark’s account and it is located in Chapter Four, verses three through twenty.
 This parable is a foundational parable of the kingdom, and many of Jesus’ other parables can relate back to this one.

 Jesus taught the masses in parables leaving it to them to seek its meaning.
 He gave the interpretation to His disciples in private.
 He wasn’t being mean or excluding the people from understanding.
 He knew that those among the crowd that could understand would grasp the seeds of His word and grow with it, as illustrated in the parable.
 They were all the “dirt” or soil types in the story.
 Those who could hear would hear.
 Jesus knew that those who received His word were the “good ground” (verse 8) and they would ultimately grow and bear fruit.